Frequently Asked Questions

 Who is eligible to have HURREVAC?
 How do I get it?

 HURREVAC is funded by the federal government and is available free-of-charge to eligible users.
-According to federal guidelines, program access is restricted to the government emergency management community.
+According to federal guidelines, program access is restricted to the government emergency management community in the United States.

 Visit the registration page on hurrevac.com and fill out the form to apply for an account.
 Once registered, you will receive an email with instructions on how to log in for the first time.